Megatrends: Powering a new automation age

 • Europe, by 2040, is projected to see its working-age population decline 13% from its 2020 levels, likely necessitating adoption of AI and automation technologies to offset potential productivity losses.

-• Japan, home to many of the world’s leading robotics firms, has seen its working-age population shrink from a peak in the mid-1990s—yet GDP today has not shrunk along with the labor supply, because productivity has increased, thanks, in part, to advances in factory automation and robotics.
+• Japan, home to many of the world’s leading robotics firms, has seen its working-age population shrink from a peak in the mid-1990s.
+Yet, thanks in part to advances in factory automation and robotics, GDP today has not shrunk along with the labor supply, because productivity has increased.

 • China is facing similar demographic challenges over the next two decades as its population ages and its workforce declines.
 Already, China’s policymakers are emphasizing productivity through urbanization, renewable energy, and continued dominance in manufacturing, all of which require investment in automation.